JER3MIAH/simple_shell/README.md

 #conclusion

 We learned and experienced how shell work, we also able to create, fork() and work with processes.
-Executing a program from another program handling memory allocation in the program.
+Execute a program from one  program to another, handling memory allocation and memory leaks in the program.

 About simple shell team project.